kata-containers/kata-containers/metrics/README.md

 Tests that measure the size and overheads of the runtime.
 Generally this is looking at memory footprint sizes, but could also cover disk space or even cpu consumption.

+For further details see the [density tests documentation](density).

 ### Networking

 Tests relating to networking.
 General items could include:
 - bandwidth
 - jitter
 - latency

+For further details see the [network tests documentation](network).

 ### Storage